dennykharyan/daidan-documentation/README.md

     <tr><td>Firewall</td><td>none</td></tr>
 </table>

-If you in the local network you can just connect to the server directly using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+You can connect directly to the server using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) either in local network or trought VPN connection.
+For the VPN connection detail you can ask to the Administrator.

 # project directory
 # database